 Domas Inn a part of Ivy Cottage, which has been home to Ruskin Bond since 1980.

 Doma’s Inn is inspired by the Tibettan heritage, offers homely rooms with bright Thangka wall and ceiling paintings, handcrafted by traditional Nepalese Thangka painters.
-This is where I stayed, the ambiance of the place itself is so calm.

 The vibrant colors light up the place and the cozy little rooms are warm and give a homely feel.